What You Need to Know About Ice Machine Electrical Usage

 115v Ice Machine Models

-Generally, most small commercial ice machines that produce below 800 lbs are 115v models – with a few exceptions.
+Generally, most small commercial ice machines that produce below 800 lbs. are 115v models—with a few exceptions.
 These machines only need a 110v outlet to deliver the proper amount of power to meet the ice machine’s electrical usage.
+These are typically the most energy efficient model, with low energy usage and the lowest impact on your electricity bill overall.

 These outlets are the same type you see in virtually all US households.
 They consist of two parallel slots.
 These slots can be the same length or have one larger than the other.